Shriya Saran: In the media

-Saran is widely known for her work in different industries, mainly Telugu and Tamil films.
+Saran is widely known for her work in different industries, mainly Telugu and Tamil films.In January 2008, Saran faced criticism over the attire she wore at the silver jubilee celebration of Sivaji: The Boss.
+The Hindu Makkal Katchi filed a police complaint alleging that her attire had offended Hindu culture.
+Saran later issued a public apology, stating that she had not intended to hurt public sentiments.
 In 2010, Rediff.com placed her in their "Reigning women achievers" in Indian cinema list and said, "Shriya is one of the most in-demand actresses in South Indian industry".
 Rahul Nanda of Filmfare termed her a "showbiz siren" who has "more than three dozen films" in South Indian and Hindi cinema to her credit.
 The Telegraph said, "Gorgeous, elegant and pretty - these sum up the talented actress Shriya Saran."
 Zaral Shah of Verve noted, "Shriya is a star who has earned her share of the spotlight and continues to live life on her own terms."

 On working in different language film industries in India, Saran stated: "I don't consider Kollywood or Bollywood as separate entities.
 For me, there's only a single category, the Indian film industry, which is extremely rich owing to its diverse genres and languages."
 On 19 January 2013, she quit Twitter due to derogatory comments from her followers.
 However, she rejoined Twitter with a new account on 27 January 2015.
 Saran has frequently appeared in Times' 50 Most Desirable Women list.
 She ranked 18th in 2012, 7th in 2013, 5th in 2014 and 6th in 2015.
 In Hyderabad Times' Most Desirable Women list, she was placed 3rd in 2013, 2nd in 2014, 2nd in 2015.
 Saran was named the brand ambassador for South Indian International Movie Awards in 2013, 2014 and 2015.
 Saran stood at the 28th place on Forbes Indias most influential stars on Instagram in South cinema for the year 2021.